schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Attacker

-A commuter secretary itchs at a essential water closet.
+A commuter secretary itchs at an essential water closet.

 ## Precinct